dehorsley/colette/paper.md

 collaborations forming.
 With a lack of in-person conferences and inter-group workshops in 2020, there was an opportunity to find a new way to create links between fisheries scientists in organisations based in Hobart.
-A common roadblock within government departments and research organisations is access to simple, free, open-access software to facilitate networking that does not increase administration burdens.
-The software randomly pairs people from different organisations, for multiple rounds of coffee, while taking into account leaving or joining the group.
-The software contains functionality automatically emailing participants based on templates.
+A common obstruction within government departments and research organisations is access to simple, free, open-access software to facilitate networking that does not increase administration burdens.
+The software randomly pairs people from different organisations, for multiple rounds of networking, while taking into account individuals leaving, joining, or re-joining the group.
+The software contains functionality to automatically email participants based on pre-constructed templates.

 # Statement of need